 North Dakota New Jobs Training Grant

-The North Dakota New Jobs Training Program offers a cash grant, in the form of a refund of the employer’s portion of an employee’s state income tax withholding, to primary sector businesses locating or expanding in North Dakota.
-The refund is based on the number of jobs created and salaries of these jobs, and is projected over a period of 10 years.
+The North Dakota New Jobs Training Program offers a cash grant, in the form of a reimbursement match of state income tax withholding from new positions, to primary sector businesses locating or expanding in North Dakota.
+The reimbursement is based on the number of jobs created and salaries of these jobs, and is projected over a period of 10 years.
 The program distributes funds on a quarterly basis.
 The contract can be updated to accommodate new hires above and beyond those in the initial contract.

 Workforce Recruitment Credit